-To induce the note holder to convert his outstanding note balances into XTI common shares ahead of the XTI Merger so to assist the Company in qualifying for a Nasdaq Capital Markets listing, XTI Aircraft Company entered into voluntary note conversion letter agreement with the note holder in February 2024.
-Per the letter agreement, \$0.9 million of the outstanding note balance was converted at a reduced conversion price of \$0.309 into 2,983,115 pre-exchange common shares of XTI immediately prior to the XTI Merger closing time or 266,272 post merger exchange common shares.
-As a result of the voluntary note conversion, \$0.2 million of the note balance remained outstanding post-merger and was assumed by the combined company (XTI Aerospace) and was subsequently paid in full on April 1, 2024.
+To induce David Brody to convert his outstanding note balances into shares of Legacy XTI common stock ahead of the XTI Merger so to assist the Company in qualifying for listing on the Nasdaq Capital Market, Legacy XTI entered into a voluntary note conversion letter agreement with the note holder in February 2024.
+Per the letter agreement, \$0.9 million of the outstanding note balance was converted at a reduced conversion price of \$0.309 into shares of Legacy XTI common stock immediately prior to the XTI Merger closing time equal to 266,272 shares of the Company's common stock, and the Company assumed the obligation to pay the note holder \$0.2 million of the note balance that was not converted into Legacy XTI shares.
+This repayment obligation was subsequently paid in full on April 1, 2024.
 The Company accounted for this conversion as an inducement and, as such, recognized an inducement charge of \$1.0 million related to the fair value of the additional shares issued compared to the original terms of the convertible note.
-As this note holder is a related party of the
+As this note holder is a related party of the Company, the Company accounted for the conversion as a capital transaction and therefore recorded the inducement charge within additional paid in capital.